New light mediators and the neutrino fog: Implications from XENONnT nuclear recoil data: Results

 with $g_\chi^X$ and $g_q^X$ denoting the mediator couplings to DM and quarks, respectively, and assuming flavor-universal quark couplings $g_q^X = g_u^X = g_d^X$.
 This combination controls the overall normalization of the DM–nucleon scattering rate and provides a unified parameter for comparing different mediator scenarios.

 Figure~\ref{fig:BSM_Param_Space} shows the resulting 90\% CL exclusion limits in the $(m_X,g_X)$ plane for scalar, vector, and axial-vector mediators, obtained from the analysis of XENONnT nuclear recoil data discussed in Sec.~\ref{subsec: XENONnT_analysis}.
 Constraints are shown for four representative DM masses, $m_\chi = 4,~ 13$, $100$, and $1000~\mathrm{GeV}$, illustrating how the sensitivity of XENONnT varies with the mediator and DM masses.
 The solid colored curves correspond to the limits derived in this work assuming that the new mediator couples only to DM (scenario (i)), while the gray shaded regions indicate the corresponding bounds when new physics is present exclusively in the \cevns~sector (scenario~(ii)).
 For the latter case, we show the limits previously obtained in~\cite{DeRomeri:2024iaw} (see also complementary analyses in~\cite{Blanco-Mas:2024ale,AtzoriCorona:2025gyz}).
+For completeness, let us note that other constraints from DM self-interactions (see, e.g.,~\cite{Bringmann:2016din,Tulin:2013teo}), neutrino self-interactions (see, e.g.,~\cite{Berryman:2022hds, Li:2023puz, Esseili:2023ldf, Ghosh:2024cxi}), or bounds on a new light force carrier coupling to nucleons, may also apply and strongly constrain some regions of the light-mediator parameter space.
+However, usually they constrain only one coupling direction in parameter space (e.g., the mediator-neutrino coupling or the mediator-DM coupling).
+In contrast, DM direct detection nuclear-recoil (and \cevns) data probe the product of mediator couplings to DM (or neutrinos) and quarks.
+The two types of constraints therefore probe different directions in parameter space and are largely complementary, making a direct comparison non-trivial.